-Building the science foundation to sustain and restore healthy ecosystems of conservation strategies for high-elevation, five-needle pine ecosystems (Table 1).
+Building the science foundation to sustain and restore healthy ecosystems

+In this paper, we review the progress of Rocky Mountain, Great Basin, Great Sand Dunes, and Crater Lake national parks in building a science foundation to aid in the development of conservation strategies for high-elevation, five-needle pine ecosystems (Table 1).
 Due to the current impacts or threat of impacts, each of these parks considers their five-needle pine species of conservation concern.
-The science provides an assessment of the ecosystems and reduces the uncertainty related to possible outcomes of interventions and consequences of inaction.
-Depending on the intensity of impact, efforts are focused on developing (1) restoration activities in declining landscapes ("restoration strategy") and/or (2) proactive interventions in threatened ecosystems to mitigate future impacts ("proactive strategy") (Keane and Schoettle 2011).
-Rocky Mountain, Great Basin, and Great Sand Dunes national parks are currently following the proactive strategy approach and Crater Lake National Park the restoration strategy approach.
-Restoration treatments can slow impacts and rebuild impacted populations and proactive interventions can help prepare the landscape for invasion to mitigate the severity of future impacts.
-These programs may also provide conservation areas or refugia for the pines.
-The goal of both approaches is to conserve the species and promote self-sustaining five-needle pine ecosystems in the presence of WPBR using available tools and methods that are compatible with land use designations.
-Interagency collaboration between the national park service and US Forest Service has facilitated the progress of these programs in each park.
+The science provides an assessment of the ecosystems, and reduces the uncertainty related to possible outcomes of interventions and consequences of inaction.
+Depending on the intensity of impact, efforts are focused on developing restoration activities in declining landscapes (restoration strategy), or proactive interventions in threatened ecosystems to mitigate future impacts (proactive strategy), or both (Keane and Schoettle 2011).
+Rocky Mountain, Great Basin and Great Sand Dunes national parks are currently following the proactive strategy approach, and Crater Lake National Park is taking the restoration strategy approach.
+The goal of both approaches is to conserve the species, and promote self-sustaining five-needle pine ecosystems in the presence of WPBR, using available tools and methods that are compatible with land use designations.
+Interagency collaboration between NPS and U.S. Forest Service has facilitated the progress of these conservation programs in each park.